 └──────────┘ └──────────┘

-Advanced Practice: Use an Orchestration Agent to dynamically coordinate phone and computer operations
+Advanced practice: Using an Orchestration Agent to dynamically coordinate phone and computer operations

-Goal: Refactor our “talk on the phone while using the computer” system.
+Goal: Refactor our “talking on the phone while operating a computer” system.
 Instead of hard-coding the startup of two Agents, create an Orchestration Agent.
-When the user asks “help me call to book a flight,” the Orchestration Agent can automatically infer that the task requires both “making a phone call” and “operating a computer,” then launch these two Sub-agents in parallel and have them collaborate.
+When a user requests “help me call to book a flight,” the Orchestration Agent can automatically understand that this task requires both “making a phone call” and “operating a computer,” then start these two Sub-agents in parallel and have them work together.

 Core challenges:

-• Task planning and tool selection: How can the Orchestration Agent accurately decompose a vague user goal into which specific Sub-agent tools are needed?
+• Task planning and tool selection: How can the Orchestration Agent accurately decompose a vague user goal into the specific Sub-agent tools required?

-• Asynchronous tool management: How to manage the lifecycle (start, monitor, terminate) of multiple Sub-agent tools that run in parallel and for long durations
+• Asynchronous tool management: How to manage the lifecycle (start, monitor, terminate) of multiple Sub-agent tools that execute in parallel and run for a long time

-• Sub-agent intercommunication: How to establish an efficient, temporary, direct communication mechanism for dynamically launched Sub-agents
+• Communication between Sub-agents: How to establish an efficient, temporary, direct communication mechanism for dynamically started Sub-agents

 Architecture design: